hotosm/tm-admin/docs/schema.md

 *task_id* are already in the tasks table.
 In TM the action is a string, which in TM Admin is a proper Enum, which is used instead.
 The *action_text*, *action_date* and *user_id* are all preserved in the jsonb column.
+The action is now using an Enum in the code, and the equivalant SQL type everywhere.

 ##### Task Mapping Issues

 This table in Tasking Manager must be new, as it contains little data.
 It's basically a summary of the issue, like "Missed Features(s)", or "Feature Geometry", with a count of how many features have this issue.
+I'm not sure the category actually needs to be a column.

 Currently in the Tasking Manager there is an index into the history table, which no longer exists.
-So the details of the issue are merged with the task history jsonb column.
-This way the actual issue data is part of the history.
+So the details of the issue are merged with the issues jsob column.
+THe only two columns still in use is issue and count

 ##### Task Invalidation History Table

-This table has been merged into the *tasks* table as a jsonb column.
+This table has been merged into the history as invalidation is an update to the history.

+##### Task Annotations

+This table appears not to be used by TM yet.

 ##### Notifications